Manage Flash in Chrome

 For most organizations, we recommend you use the default settings.
 However, some IT admins may want to manage their users’ Flash experience.
 See below for how the changes starting with Chrome version 55 and later affect your organization.

-Also, there are additional changes with the new feature HTML5 by Default launching in 2017.
-See Test HTML5 by Default below for details on how to prepare for this change.
+Also, there are additional changes with the feature HTML5 by Default, which launched in 2017.

 Flash deployment recommendations for IT admins